INTRODUCTION TO BIOCHEMISTRY: A TEACHER’S COMPREHENSIVE GUIDE

 - Enzymes and hormones

 In pharmacy, biochemistry plays a crucial role in understanding how drugs interact with biological systems.
 It provides the molecular basis for drug action and therapeutic effects.
+Without biochemistry, we would not understand why a drug works, how it is metabolized, or why it causes side effects.

 Biochemistry helps pharmacists and pharmaceutical scientists to: